 Moving on from Walmgate Bar, you’ll pass the Barbican – a venue for concerts and the occasional snooker championship – on your left, before arriving at York’s former castle, just past the Travelodge.
 Clifford’s Tower is the old Castle Keep.
 It’s run by English Heritage and offers fine views of York from the top.

-From here you can also detour to the fascinating Army Museum, and to a York favourite, the Castle Museum (all have entry fees, though there’s a discount at the Castle Museum for residents with a York Card).
+From here you can also detour to the fascinating Army Museum (one of several York attractions focusing on military history), and to a York favourite, the Castle Museum (all have entry fees, though there’s a discount at the Castle Museum for local residents with a York Card).

 In the Castle Museum you can get locked up in the old city jail, and wander the streets of a very plausible Victorian York.
 It’s the kind of place you can have fun for hours.
 It also makes for a brilliant stop if the weather isn’t kind to you.